gabeorosan/pa-project/README.md

 axis.
 When a user clicks on the scatter plot button initially, I decided to choose randomly from the list of continuous variables, loaded from the properties endpoint in Firebase.
-The graph element is inserted into the page, along with all the filters, and the user has the option to refresh the graph by clicking the refresh buttton after changing any of the filters & axes.
+The graph element is inserted into the page, along with all the filters, and the user has the option to refresh the graph by clicking the refresh button after changing any of the filters & axes.
 Additionally, I added a download button which allows the user to download a txt file containing the x and y coordinates of each point.

 ## Bar Graph